This is the multi-page printable view of this section. Click here to print.

 |

-The following items are defined in DevOps Console and only work in DevOps Console.
+The following items are defined in the DevOps Console and operate only within the DevOps Console.

 |---|---|---|---|